Polymorphic Coverage Types: Overview

-Coverage types can also qualify inductive datatypes, like lists and trees.
-In particular, the complete generator for BSTs presented in the introduction can be successfully type-checked using the following result type: { } where $\I{bst}(\nu)$ and $\I{mem}(\nu, u)$ are \emph{method predicates}, i.e., uninterpreted functions used to encode semantic properties of the datatype.
-In the type given above, the qualifier requires that \Code{bst\_gen}'s result is a BST (encoded by the predicate $\I{bst}(\nu)$) and that every element $u$ stored in the tree (encoded by the predicate $\mem{\nu}{u}$) is between \Code{lo} and \Code{hi}; the coverage type thus constrains the implementation to produce \emph{all} trees that satisfy this qualifier predicate.
-In contrast, the incomplete version of the generator (i.e., the implementation that does not allow prematurely terminating tree generation with a \Code{Leaf} node) could only be type-checked using the following (stronger) type: {
+where $\I{bst}(\nu)$ and $\I{mem}(\nu, u)$ are \emph{uninterpreted predicates} used to encode semantic properties of the datatype.
+In the type given above, the qualifier requires that \Code{bst\_gen}'s result is a BST (encoded by the predicate $\I{bst}(\nu)$) and that every element $u$ stored in the tree (encoded by the predicate $\mem(\nu, u)$) is between \Code{lo} and \Code{hi}; the coverage type thus constrains the implementation to produce \emph{all} trees that satisfy this qualifier predicate.
+In contrast, the incomplete version of the generator (i.e., the implementation that does not allow prematurely terminating tree generation with a \Code{Leaf} node) could only be type-checked using the following (stronger) type:

-} This signature asserts that all trees produced by the generator are BSTs, that any element contained in the tree is within the interval bounded by \Code{lo} and \Code{hi}, \emph{and} moreover, any element in that interval \emph{must} be included in the tree.
+This signature asserts that all trees produced by the generator are BSTs, that any element contained in the tree is within the interval bounded by \Code{lo} and \Code{hi}, \emph{and} moreover, any element in that interval \emph{must} be included in the tree.
 The subtle difference between the two implementations, reflected in the different implication constraints expressed in their respective refinements, precisely captures how their coverage properties differ.

-\paragraph{Control Flow} Just as underapproximate coverage types invert the standard overapproximate subtyping relationship, they also invert the standard relationship between a control flow construct and its subexpressions.
-To see how, consider the simple generator for even numbers shown in \autoref{fig:even}.
-When the integer generator, $\Code{int\_gen ()}$, yields an odd number, $\Code{even\_gen}$ faults; otherwise it simply returns the generated number.
-Consider the following type judgment that arises when type checking this program: {